Omnitrope Approval History

 Omnitrope (somatropin) is a recombinant human growth hormone indicated for treatment of children with growth failure due to growth hormone deficiency GHD and treatment of adults with either adult onset or childhood onset GHD.

-FDA Approval History for Omnitrope
+Development History and FDA Approval Process for Omnitrope

 |Sep 3, 2008||Sandoz Receives FDA Approval for Omnitrope Pen 10 With Liquid Cartridge|